Yiming-Zuo/SST2/docs/source/index.rst

-.. pdb_numpy documentation master file, created by sphinx-quickstart on Thu Jan 12 11:14:44 2023.
+..
+SST2 documentation master file, created by sphinx-quickstart on Thu Jan 12 11:14:44 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.